 Most Americans are familiar with Charleston, South Carolina, the historic seaport city famed for its well-preserved homes, nearby beaches and scenic attractions, diverse annual events, and great restaurants.
 Many are also familiar with the Charleston Library Society and its grand building located in the heart of the Historic District.
 The society is the oldest cultural organization in the South and the second oldest circulation library in the United States.
 It is dedicated to supporting a culture of lifelong learning and is home to some of the oldest and most important historical documents in the South.

 Too few Americans are familiar with another Charleston, in Sussex, England, now a unique museum which attracts worldwide visitors.
 There, another event has gained worldwide fame: the annual Charleston Festival at Charleston Farmhouse.
 The Farmhouse, in the pastoral setting of the rolling South Downs of Sussex, was the home of cultural icons Vanessa Bell and Duncan Grant and became the rural sanctuary of the famed Bloomsbury Group of writers, artists, and intellectuals, including Virginia Woolf, T.S.
 Eliot, and E.M.
 Forster, among many, many others.
-The event has grown over its 28-year history and is noted as the top small literary festival in Europe.
+The event has grown over its 30-year history and is noted as the top small literary festival in Europe.

 The festival is coordinated by Charleston to Charleston, Inc., a nonprofit 501(C)3 corporation organized by the Charleston Trust in Sussex and the Charleston Library Society in South Carolina.
-The festival was announced in January 2017, in a series of events featuring Julian Fellowes, creator of Downton Abbey.